CasinosRankCasinosRank

 Free, confidential help

 In Ontario, ConnexOntario offers a free, confidential 24/7 helpline at 1-866-531-2600 that connects you to local treatment and support.
-National resources include GameSense education, the Responsible Gambling Council, and CAMH counselling in Ontario.
-Support is also available for family and friends affected by someone else's gambling — you do not have to be the player to ask for help.
+The Responsible Gambling Council and CAMH also provide education and support in Ontario.
+Help is available for family and friends affected by someone else's gambling — you do not have to be the player to ask for help.

 This page is general information, not medical or financial advice.
 If you or someone you know may have a gambling problem, contact ConnexOntario at 1-866-531-2600 (Ontario) or your provincial support service.
 19+ (18+ in AB, MB, and QC).
 Play responsibly.